NeneWang/learn-programming/instructor/random-notes.md

 - I think as having those follow up emails
 - It took Sayeem around a year for getting a job
 - Timing is very important

+## Where you can start
+- Magner Career Center Group
+- SLC Alumni Group
+- Connect with the SLC

+Everyone is willing to help, the problem is time, you keep reminding them, they will eventually help